 Plant nutrition is essential for optimum growth and yield of high-quality fruit.
 A fertilizer program should include all mineral nutrients.
 An excess or deficiency of any single nutrient can adversely affect tree performance.
-HLB-affected trees have smaller and weaker root systems when compared to healthy trees; therefore, it is suggested to apply fertilizer and irrigation in frequent small doses because it improves their uptake potential by the tree.
+HLB-affected trees have smaller and weaker root systems when compared to healthy trees; therefore, nutrient uptake is limited in HLB-affected trees.
+Hence, it is suggested to apply fertilizer and irrigation in frequent small doses because this can increase the uptake potential of the tree.
 Controlled-release fertilizer and fertigation can be strategic alternatives to multiple applications of conventional dry granular fertilizer.
-Because no single nutrient has been observed to be more beneficial for HLB-affected trees, the focus should be on all essential nutrients applied in split doses throughout the year.
+Recent research indicates that secondary macronutrients and micronutrients are critical for maintaining tree health of HLB-affected trees; however, these nutrients should not be applied in high doses.
+The focus should be on balanced and constant application of all nutrients in split doses throughout the year.

 Soil and irrigation-water pH also play an important role in nutrient availability to the plant.
 HLB-affected trees perform better when the soil pH is around 6.0–6.5.
 Intensive fertilizer and irrigation management will not cure the tree from HLB but can potentially improve the quality and productivity of HLB-affected trees.
 It is highly recommended that before making any changes to a fertilizer program for HLB-affected or healthy trees, leaf and soil nutrient analysis is performed and taken into consideration.
 The goal of the fertilization program should be to have all the leaf nutrients in the high end of the optimum range.
 Refer to chapter 15, Irrigation Management of Citrus Trees, chapter 16, Nutrition Management for Citrus Trees, and chapter 18, Root Health Management, for more information.